MicrosoftDocs/Viva/Viva/insights/Tutorials/hybrid-workforce-experience.md

 * **Select an attribute to group data by** – Select the primary group-by attribute shown in all the report pages.
 You can change this attribute at any time and all reportages will show group values by the new attribute.
 * **Select optional report filter** – Select the organizational attribute and values by which you want to filter employees in the dashboard.
 * Exclusions – Use the check boxes to:
-  * Exclude employees who are likely non-knowledge workers (that is, those spending less than five hours per week in collaboration).
+  * Exclude employees who are likely non-knowledge workers (that is, those spending less than five hours per week in collaboration on Teams and email).
   * Exclude weeks that are likely holiday weeks.

 ## Power BI tips, troubleshooting, and FAQs